AnotherKamila/sdn-loadbalancer/README.md

 ## What's in here

+In approximate order of interestingness:

 * `p4src`: the code for the switches (data plane)
 * `controller`: the code for the network controller (control plane)
 * `test`: Integration tests for the various components
 * `demo`: runs the controller and a few servers + clients, showcases the load balancing
 * `presentation`: slides + assets for the presentation
 * `doc`: the report
+* `myutils`: random Python utility functions, plus a stand-alone server & client

 See the README files inside the directories for information about the specific parts.